amcclead/Fall2018TTWWW_FinalProject/README.txt

 Also we can put what we're each working on or what we plan to work on in here as well.

+Alex: Getting this repository up and running for Thursday's group is my primary goal.
+After this I'll probably get started on my mid-term.